soodaayush/BVHApp/README.md

 - `home-icons`: Icons used in the Home screen
 - `map-icons`: Icons used in the Map screen
 - `quick-links-icons`: Icons used in the Quick Links screen

+# Components

+The Components (path: `components`) folder contains all of the components used in the mobile app.

+- `directory`: Components in the Directory screens
+  - `DirectoryCategoryLink.jsx`: Used in the Directory screen, links to the subdirectory
+  - `DirectoryItem.jsx`: Used in the Directory Category screen, where the name and role of the staff is listed
+- `events`: Components in the Events screen
+  - `CalendarEvent.jsx`: Used in the Events screen, displays events and their titles, dates, and times
+- `home`: Components in the Home screen
+  - `LinkButton.jsx`: Used in the Home screen, displays links to other screens/websites of the mobile app
+- `misc`: Components used in multiple areas of the mobile app
+  - `Footer.jsx`: Displayed on all screens of the app at the bottom, shows a link to the school's phone number, website, and map
+  - `HamburgerLink.jsx`: A link to a screen/website on the hamburger menu
+  - `HamburgerMenu.jsx`: Displayed on the header, it is a hamburger menu
+  - `Header.jsx`: Displayed on all screens of the app at the top, is a header of the mobile app, where the title and hamburger menu is displayed
+- `news`: Components used in the News screen
+  - `NewsArticle.jsx`: Used in the News screen, displays the shortened version of the news article, where the title, shortened description, and date are shown
+- `quick-links`:
+  - `QuickLink.jsx`: Used in the Quick Links screen, displays the quick link, which consists of an image and title